We recommend viewing this page on a desktop pc-laptop or tablet for a better viewing experience.

 The Route

-The Hunstanton Branch commenced at King’s Lynn, with the majority of services departing from Platform Number 2.
+The Hunstanton Branch commenced at King’s Lynn, with the majority of services departing from Platform Number Two.

 The Hunstanton Branch turned left, while the Dereham branch went straight ahead, and the London Ely Cambridge line turned right, after passing King's Lynn Junction signal box.